tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/用户指南/Service 管理/Service 负载均衡配置_intl_en.md

   * `spec.loadBalancer.l4Listeners.port`: listening port

 ## Associated Actions Between Service and TkeServiceConfig
-1. During the creation of a Loadbalancer-type Service, if you set **service.cloud.tencent.com/tke-service-config-auto:&lt;true&gt;**, &lt;ServiceName&gt;-auto-service-config will be automatically created.
+1. During the creation of a Loadbalancer-type Service, if you set the annotation **service.cloud.tencent.com/tke-service-config-auto: "true"**, &lt;ServiceName&gt;-auto-service-config will be automatically created.
 Alternatively, you can specify your own created TkeServiceConfig through **service.cloud.tencent.com/tke-service-config:&lt;config-name&gt;**.
 These two annotations cannot be used at the same time.
 2. The synchronization actions of an automatically created TkeServiceConfig are as follows:
   - When a Layer-4 listener is added during Service resource update, if there is no corresponding TkeServiceConfig configuration segment for the listener or forwarding rule, Service-Controller will automatically add the corresponding TkeServiceConfig configuration segment.
   - When a Layer-4 listener is deleted, Service-Controller will automatically delete the corresponding TkeServiceConfig segment.